cloudmesh-community/sp19-516-124/project-report/report.md

 ## Introduction

 The goal of this project is to interface with an Azure Virtual Machine using the Apache Libcloud Python library as well as the Microsoft CLI interface.
 To accomplish this goal a Micrsoft Azure environment will need to be configured and administrated in order to use the Apache Libcloud Python library and Azure CLI Interaface.
 This report will take you through the steps to configure the Azure enviroment as well as touching on the Apache Libcloud Python ASM and ARM libraries and Azure CLI Interaface.
-Last I will outline findings and challenges encountered thought this process.
+Last you will find a follow up of observations and challenges encountered though the project progress and process.

 ## Requirements